Why Does a Simple Key Message Matter?

 That format, the Instant Speech, begins and ends with a one-sentence statement called your key message.

-Your key message is a big, important, overview statement that shares your views about the topic at hand.
+Your key message is an overview statement that tells listeners what you think about the topic at hand.

 Does that sound grandiose?
 Well, your key message is anything but.
 It should be simple, general, even obvious.

 - Not to persuade,